UCRCSSI/CS10B-Winter2021/Week06/MT.md

 * Or maybe this: https://www.cplusplus.com/reference/vector/vector/begin/
     * More specifically, what is an iterator?
 How is it useful?
 How might you use it?
 (Look at ex line 11)
     * Where have you seen this before?
 * Discuss this with your group.
-Once your group has a general agreement as to what an iterator is, call for me using the "Ask for help" button.
+Once your group has a general agreement as to what an iterator is and how to use it, call for me using the "Ask for help" button.